Ai-Kiwi/cc-Music/README.md

  - auto start playing songs on program boot
  - auto updating smartly updating the right file
  - fix up support for custem install locastions
+ - improve progress bar and other things by using custem chactors